forderud/RunInSandbox/README.md

 |Low integrity        | :white_check_mark: Always works.                                            |
 |AppContainer         | :heavy_exclamation_mark: Works if `ALL_APPLICATION_PACKAGES` have been granted read&execute permissions for the COM EXE _and_ the corresponding `LaunchPermission` AppID registry key grant `ALL_APPLICATION_PACKAGES` local activation permission.  |

+### Outstanding challenges
+* How to _append_ the DCOM `LaunchPermission` ACL instead of replacing it.
+Also, look for a less cryptic way of achieving the same.
+* How to programatically enable/disable networking for the AppContainer.
+* How to programatically enable removable media (USB stick) access for the AppContainer

 ## GrantAccess
 Command-line tool to make a file or path writable by AppContainers and low-integrity process.
 Useful for whitelisting specific folders that should not be subject to application sandboxing.